 Termites can cause serious damage to your home.
 They are a particularly troublesome pest, and are notoriously difficult to get rid of.
 If you notice any of these wood-chewing creatures, or signs of their activities, it’s important to deal with them immediately!

 Before you can do anything about preventing a bed bug infestation, you’ll need to identify what the pest looks like, and where it likes to hide.
 Bed bugs have small, flat, oval-shaped bodies, are wingless and brown in color.
 They hide in mattresses, bed frames, bedding, furniture, carpets, baseboards and bedroom clutter.
-If you already have a bed bug infestation in your home, follow this guide for how to get rid of it.
-Or learn how to prevent an infestation before it starts.
+If you’re already dealing with them, these bed bug sprays will come in handy.